MicrosoftDocs/memdocs/memdocs/intune/enrollment/ios-ipados-device-compliance-security-configurations.md

 Administrators can incorporate the below configuration levels within their ring deployment methodology for testing and production use by importing the sample [iOS/iPadOS Security Configuration Framework JSON templates](https://github.com/microsoft/Intune-Config-Frameworks/tree/master/iOS) with [Intune's PowerShell scripts](https://github.com/microsoftgraph/powershell-intune-samples).

 > [!Note]
-> Due to the limited number of settings available for device compliance, there is no enhanced security (level 2) offering.
+> Due to the limited number of settings available for device compliance, there is no basic security (level 1) offering.

-## Basic security (Level 1)
+## Enhanced security (Level 2)

-Level 1 is the recommended minimum security configuration for iOS/iPadOS devices where users access work or school data.
+Level 2 is the recommended minimum security configuration for iOS/iPadOS devices where users access work or school data.
 This configuration is applicable to most mobile users accessing work or school data on a device.

 To simplify the table below, only configured settings are listed.
 Undocumented device restrictions are not configured.